 Our experts estimate the brooch to be worth a staggering £2,000,000 ($2,500,000).

-Queen Camilla’s choice to wear the diamond in a brooch setting to the garden party was an incredibly sentimental one.
+Queen Camilla’s choice to wear the diamond in a brooch setting at Royal Ascot was an incredibly sentimental one.
 Not only does it have a sweet connection to the late monarch, but it was also one of the diamonds that she had incorporated into her crown for King Charles’ Coronation in May 2023 – during which, it sat in the front cross patee of her crown.
+Her Majesty previously wore it last Summer, at the first garden party of 2024.

 The Cullinan V is a truly remarkable piece, laced with history.
 Thus, I’d estimate it to be worth £2 million ($2.5 million).”